breader124/notes/Microservices_Patterns/05_designing_business_logic_in_a_microservice_architecture.md

 - Factory - an object or method responsible for creation objects that are too complex to be created via constructor
 - Repository - an object that provides access to persistent entities and encapsulates mechanism for accessing DB
 - Service - an object implementing business logic that doesn't belong to any entity or value object (be careful, lots of them might be a sign of poor design!)

+## Designing a domain model using the DDD aggregate pattern

+**Invariants** - business rules that must be enforced all the time

+**Pattern: Aggregate** - Organize a domain model as a collection of aggregates, each of which is a graph of objects that can be trated as a unit

+Identifying aggregates is a **key activity** during the process of designing an application.
+They act as consistency guards constantly enforcing invariants.
+It's not allowed to modify only part of an aggregate, it must be retrieved as a whole, modified through the root and then saved as a whole.
+To solve problem of concurrent writes to the DB, optimistic locking can be utilized.

+### Aggregate rules

+1. Reference only aggregate root - Aggregate root can be the only part of an aggregate that can be referenced by classes outside of an aggregate.
+2. Inter-aggregate references must use primary keys - It's not allowed for aggregate to store reference to another aggregate in a form of an object.
+It's on the other hand allowed for aggregate to store ID of other aggregate.
+3. One transaction creates or updates one aggregate - Exactly one aggregate must be created or updated within single transaction.
+If more is needed, saga pattern or remodelling needs to be done.

+### Aggregate granularity

+It's the best practice to design small, self-contained aggregates handling as little business logic as possible.
+This way we'll be able to create more scalable applications and split it better into different microservices.

+## Publishing domain event

+**Pattern: Domain event** - An aggregate publishes domain event when it's created or undergoes some other significant change.

+### What is a domain event?

+A domain event is a class with a name formed using a past-participle verb.
+It consists of metadata (such us eventId, timestamp) and domain related information.
+Metadata can be either part of a domain event object (e.g. defined in a superclass) or exist in an envelope object that wraps the event object.